 We have made a point of seeing every sports betting movie that we can get our eyes on and we review the most notable and relevant examples here.
-These films are made for mass audiences not for sports bettors.
-They are largely inaccurate and none of them go into detail about wagering, for that see our list of bitcoin gambling videos.
+These films are made for mass audiences, not for sports bettors.
+They are largely inaccurate and none of them goes into detail about wagering, for that see our list of bitcoin gambling videos.

 We have only included sports betting movies for which there are quality seeded torrents available.
-Also see our list of casino movies about gambling and list of poker movies that really are about poker.
+For your viewing pleasure also check out the best:

 Movies all about sports betting

-Bookies revolves around college buddies who start a sportsbook from their dorm.
+Bookies revolve around college buddies who start a sportsbook from their dorm.
 They live the dream until the bets and profits escalate and things get out of hand.

-A young up and coming tipster (Matthew McConaughey) gets taken under the wing of a veteran (Al Pacino).
-Two for the money shines a light on the nasty money grubbing nature of the payed tips industry.
+A young up-and-coming tipster (Matthew McConaughey) gets taken under the wing of a veteran (Al Pacino).
+Two for the money shines a light on the nasty money-grubbing nature of the paid tips industry.
 Such as hassling previous customers to buy pics and pressuring gambling addicts to stake more than they can afford.

 Vaughn is charismatic and enjoyable to watch but the film is a letdown overall, it also stars Catherine Zeta Jones and Joshua Jackson.